CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/Static-Routing-Commands.md

 ## nv show vrf \<vrf-id\> router static \<route-id\> via \<via-id\> flag

-Shows information about the next hop flag for the specified static route in the specified VRF.
+Shows the flag value for the static route with the next hop in the specified VRF.

 ### Command Syntax